-- 1. To teach students how to appreciate literature through simple and popular literary works. - 2.
-To familiarize the students with the different genres and different varieties of English literature through the selected pieces without formal introduction. - 3.
-To teach students how literature can function as a reflection of life in its varied forms. - 4.
+- a.
+To teach students how to appreciate literature through simple and popular literary works. - b.
+To familiarize the students with the different genres and different varieties of English literature through the selected pieces without formal introduction. - c.
+To teach students how literature can function as a reflection of life in its varied forms. - d.
 To teach students how literature is philosophical and social.